tock/tock/doc/courses/rustconf/capsule.md

 Now that you've seen how Tock initializes and uses capsules, you're going to write a new one.
-At the end of this section, your capsule will sample the accelerometer from the 9dof sensor once a second and printing the results as serial output.
+At the end of this section, your capsule will sample the accelerometer from the 9dof sensor once a second and print the results as serial output.
 But you'll start with something simpler: printing "Hello World" to the debug console once on boot.